 Get it?
 Instead of ‘have you at hello’? #SorryNotSorry but I couldn’t resist a wine pun.
 It’s true though – one visit and you’ll be hooked!
 The Niagara Region isn’t just famous for the majesty beauty of Niagara Falls but also for its wine.
 Thanks to the Niagara Escarpment and the proximity to water creating the perfect climate for grape growing, the region produces approximately 70% of all wine in Canada.
 As such, more and more wineries pop up each year!
-From cabernet to riesling to ice wine, you’ll fall head over heels for at least one varietal.
-Whether you’re planning a do it yourself Niagara wine tour or exploring Niagara while on an Ontario road trip, these Niagara wineries should be on your must-visit list!
+Whether you’re planning a do-it-yourself Niagara wine tour or exploring while on an Ontario road trip, these Niagara wineries should be on your must-visit list!

 (The Niagara wineries listed are in alphabetical order and not by my preference.)

 Founded by Paul Bosc, a fifth-generation winegrower, he definitely makes his wine in style.
 This beautiful building with even more stellar grounds is fit for a queen – or will at least make you feel like one.
 So it’s a no brainer that their wine is amazing!
 Château des Charmes is Canada’s first commercial vineyard dedicated exclusively to vitis vinifera, a specific type of vine that is native to the Mediterranean, central Europe and southwestern Asia.
 You don’t want to miss their Brut Sparkling Wine Méthode Traditionelle which is more dry and pairs well with a sweet treat.
 I’d highly recommend this for a girls night or a killer ending to a dinner party!

 Fielding Estate Winery